Where: USCJ Office, 120 Broadway, Suite 1540, New York, NY 10271

 - Leave the seminar with an action plan for the transition.

-The workshop will look at theoretical constructs and provide practical suggestions on how to best weather these intense critical moments.
+We will look at theoretical constructs and provide practical suggestions on how to best weather these intense critical moments.
 We will provide practical advice on what to do first and how to set up priorities.
 This workshop has been highly successful, over the years, to best meet the needs of colleagues and congregations.
 There is no doubt that discussion of these issues helps ensure success in the new synagogue, school, on the college campus and even in the hospital setting.

 Monday, June 4th